 - Claims provisions (earned) future claims

-- Premium provisions (unearned) future claims
+- Premium provisions (unearned and bound but not incepted) future claims

 - Claims provisions (earned) future premiums

-- Premium provisions (unearned) future premiums
+- Premium provisions (unearned and bound but not incepted) future premiums

 - Expenses

 - Risk margin

 Claims Provision

 Under Solvency II, future premium payable and receivable (gross and ceded, third party and intercompany) are considered within the technical provisions as future cash inflows and outflows.
 Amounts relating to earned and unearned incepted business are separately identified, with the earned future premiums appearing in the claims provision component, and unearned incepted future premiums appearing in the premium provision component (see below).
 Allowance is also made for expected reinstatement premiums on inwards business and profit commission payable.
 Overdue premium, however, is not included as part of the future cashflows and instead remains on the balance sheet, outside of the technical provisions.